lukepark327/keras-only-RL/README.md

-# studying-RL
+# keras-only-RL

-Studying and implementating Reinforcement Learning from A to Z without using OpenAI Gym.
+Implementating Reinforcement Learning from A to Z using keras only.

-* OpenAI Gym style code, but no external library (no OpenAI Gym import)
-* Keras-based implementation

 # Contents